 Show, Don’t Tell

-Similarly, you’re going to want to write about your achievements in a manner that makes you seem like a real go getter.
-The alternative is to write monotonously, and like you’ve been a part of things but never lead the pack, and that might just set the wrong tone for the interview you go through for.
+Similarly, you’re going to want to write about your achievements in a manner that makes you seem like a real go-getter.
+The alternative is to write monotonously, and like you’ve been a part of things but never led the pack, and that might just set the wrong tone for the interview you go through.